RakhithJK/redcanaryco-invoke-atomicredteam-wiki/Execute-Atomic-Tests-(Remote).md

 ## Prerequisites

-To execute an atomic test on a remote machine, from a local machine where Invoke-AtomicTest is installed, the following prerequisites must be met.
+From a Local machine where Invoke-AtomicTest is installed, you can execute an atomic test on a Remote machine after the following prerequisites are met.

 ![image](https://user-images.githubusercontent.com/22311332/76806831-23bd5a00-67a8-11ea-8feb-09faf0e6f96a.png)